-Seafood transporters must mark all vehicles used to transport seafood with the name and address of your company, plainly mark all shipments containing seafood products or bait, and attach records, tags, or certificates showing names of the buyer and seller and an itemized statement of the number of pounds of seafood or bait and the names of each kind or species of seafood or bait in the shipment.
-Bills of lading issued by a common carrier for shipments of seafood products or bait and the number of packages that contain seafood products or bait and the number of pounds of seafood or bait and the names of temized statement of the number of pounds of seafood or bait and the names of each kind or species of seafood or bait in the shipment.
+Seafood transporters must mark all vehicles used to transport seafood with the name and address of their company, plainly mark all shipments containing seafood products or bait, and attach records, tags, or certificates showing names of the buyer and seller and an itemized statement of the number of pounds of seafood or bait and the names of each kind or species of seafood or bait in the shipment.
+Bills of lading issued by a common carrier for shipments of seafood products or bait must state the number of packages that contain seafood products or bait and the date and names of the buyer and seller and include an itemized statement of the number of pounds of seafood or bait and the names of each kind or species of seafood or bait in the shipment.
 Shipments are subject to inspection while in transit and upon leaving the state.
 Reptile and amphibian transporters must plainly mark all shipments containing reptiles or amphibians and attach tags or certificates showing names of the buyer and seller and an itemized statement of each kind of reptile or amphibian in the shipment.
 Bills of lading issued by a common carrier for shipments of reptiles or amphibians must state the number of packages that contain reptiles, or amphibians.
-Out-of-state shipments of reptiles or amphibians for human consumption must be registered at some port of exit and inspected.
+Out-of-state shipments of reptiles or amphibians ordinarily used for human consumption must be registered at some port of exit and inspected.